Last checked: 5 June 2026

 Mexico is one of the clearest high-demand 2026 World Cup ticket markets because it combines host-nation demand, the tournament opener in Mexico City, and a second city path through Guadalajara.
-The real decision is not just whether you can find a ticket.
-It is whether the full Mexico trip still makes sense after fees, hotels, airport timing, and matchday movement are added together.
+The real decision is not just whether you can find a ticket price.
+It is whether the full Mexico trip still makes sense after pesos, fees, hotels, airport timing, refundable booking rules, and matchday movement are added together.

 For Mexico matches, separate ticket access from trip pressure before paying.